oschlieb/comms-router/docs/GettingStartedGuide.md

 ]
 ```

-## 6. Create tasks
+## 6. Create Tasks
-Below is a request to create a task `MY_TASK` that requires an agent to be able to speak English.
+Below is a request to create a task `MY_TASK` that requires an Agent to be able to speak English.
 We assign to it the plan `MY_PLAN` using `planRef` parameter.
-The `callbackUrl` parameter specifies the user application entry point to be called by the router for activity related with this task.
+The `callbackUrl` parameter specifies the user application entry point to be called by the router for activity related with this Task.
 ```
 curl -X PUT http://localhost:8080/comms-router-web/api/routers/MY_ROUTER/tasks/MY_TASK \
   -H 'Content-Type:application/json' \
   -d$'{"requirements":{"language":"en"},"planRef":"MY_PLAN","callbackUrl":"http://webhook.site/#/fae3ff2f-a1f7-4648-9804-21666b3bb15d"}'
 ```

-In addition to using a plan to route tasks, the router accepts direct queue assignment by the user application.
+In addition to using a Plan to route Tasks, the router accepts direct Queue assignment by the user application.

 ```
 curl -X PUT http://localhost:8080/comms-router-web/api/routers/MY_ROUTER/tasks/MY_TASK \